Establish the U.S. Business-Education Workforce Dialogue

 Enact Portable and Affordable Childcare

 Quality and reliable childcare allows parents to enter and remain in the labor force, promotes the healthy development of young children, and supports families at a critical stage in ways that pay significant societal dividends in subsequent years.
 Increasingly, however, the rising cost of childcare is jeopardizing the financial security of many American households, the health and development of the nation’s children, economic mobility and vitality, socio-economic fairness and inclusion – and American entrepreneurship.
-Young adults have identified childcare costs as the top reason they are having fewer children at a time when the U.S. fertility rate has fallen to a record low, threatening the nation’s demographic and economic future.
+Young adults have identified childcare costs as the top reason they are having fewer children at a time when U.S. fertility has fallen to a record low, threatening the nation’s demographic and economic future.

 Unlike many developed countries where childcare and early education are heavily subsidized, the United States has no national childcare policy.
 In 2019, American families spent an average of $9,100 to $9,600 annually for one child’s care, or 14 percent of median family income, surpassing the cost of housing, college tuition, transportation, food, and healthcare.
 Indeed, all 50 states and the District of Columbia fail by a wide margin the definition of affordability, established in 2016 by Department of Health and Human Services’ Office of Child Care, that childcare costs should not exceed 7 percent of a family’s annual income.